 Be aware the coffee may stain your sink, but a little bleach or Bar Keepers Friend will quickly remove the stain.
 Because I didn’t want to stain my white sink, I used a pot for this small amount of fabric.

 Drip your fabric into the coffee water and then rinse until you no longer see stained water coming from the rinse water.
 Then, dry your fabric.

 Depending on what type of vintage feed sack you want to make, you will want to create a stencil.
-Since I was wanting a coffee bean sack, I googled old coffee companies and then created a stencil using some of the signage from that company.
+Since I wanted a coffee bean sack, I googled old coffee companies and then created a stencil using some of the signage from that company.

 Apply Your Stencil

 This would also be adorable with different colors.
 You will want to purchase fabric paint or if you are using acrylic craft paint, be sure to add a fabric medium so your paint will be soft and pliable.
-Annie Sloan Chalk paint is perfect for this project because it doesn’t require a fabric medium when applied to fabric.
+Annie Sloan Chalk paint is perfect for this project because it doesn’t require a fabric medium when applied to the fabric.

 Place Stencil Randomly on the Fabric

-To make your feed sack have an authentic feel, place the stencil randomly along the fabric and use a light hand when stenciling some of the letters.
+To make your feed sack feel authentic, place the stencil randomly along the fabric and use a light hand when stenciling some of the letters.